All Events

 💡 Our Role / Contribution

-🎤 Short Talk & Poster — Bhavesh Patel
+🎤 Talks & Poster — Bhavesh Patel

 Posters.science: Building Open Infrastructure for FAIR and AI-Ready Scientific Posters